twixfps/aiea-wilsonwu-llmlogic/week 4/readme.md

 - `nba_kb.pl` – Prolog knowledge base
 - `test_nba_kb.py` – Python test script
 ## Example commands

-historically_winning(teamname).: checks if a team is historically winning by the standard of 6 championships in franchise history conference(teamname, X).: checks the conference of the team championships(teamname, X).:checks the amount of championships won by a franchise
+- `historically_winning(teamname).`- checks if a team is historically winning by the standard of 6 championships in franchise history
+- `conference(teamname, X).`- checks the conference of the team
+- `championships(teamname, X).`-checks the amount of championships won by a franchise